radnyees/radnyees.github.io/README.md

 **Blog:** [Substack](https://radnyees.substack.com/)

-I'm a Psychologist & pursuing caeer in Neuroscience; I perform data analysis/visualization work for research labs, as well as technical and content writing for science magazines and blogs.
+I'm a Psychologist & pursuing career in Neuroscience; I perform data analysis/visualization work for research labs, as well as technical and content writing for science magazines and blogs.

 - Data analysis & visualization
 - Working with MRI, fMRI, EEG data etc.